 It was found early in the testing the model that sediment thicknesses of several hundreds of meters routinely arise.
 When such large thicknesses were allowed to augment the original continent topography with no isostatic compensation whatsoever, a type of numerical instability was observed.
 This behavior involved the formation of localized mounds of sediment, typically a few hundred kilometers across and hundreds of meters high.
 This topography, in turn, forced the water flow to become concentrated in channels between these sediment mounds and for enhanced deposition to occur on top of the mounds where the flow depths and velocities were small.
 The higher the mounds grew, the stronger this tendency became.
 A simple remedy for this problem was to include some degree of isostatic compensation to allow the basement to subside in response to the sediment load above it.
-The compensation scheme chosen provides no compensation for loads less than 500 m, increasing to 10% compensation for a load of 1000 m, 20% compensation for a load of 1500 m, and 25% compensation for a load of 2000 m.
-For the portion of load in excess of 2000 m, 50% compensation is applied.
+The compensation scheme chosen provides 10% compensation for loads less than 400 m (1312 ft), increasing to 30% compensation for a load of 1200 m (3936ft) and 50% compensation for a load of 2000 m (6561 ft).
+For the portion of load in excess of 2000 m (6561 ft), 90% compensation is applied.
 Symmetrical compensation is implemented for the negative loads produced by material removed by bedrock erosion.
 Certainly, this prescription is only one of many that could have been chosen.
-Its main features include that the compensation is instantaneous and that the fraction of compensation increases monotonically with increasing sediment load height.
+Its main features include that the compensation is instantaneous, that the fraction of compensation increases monotonically with increasing sediment load height, and that there is almost complete compensation for loads greater than 2000 m (6561 ft) in thickness.
 The assumption that the compensation is instantaneous would, at first, seem difficult to justify, even as an approximation.
 However, when one takes into account the extreme reduction in rock strength throughout the mantle caused by the stress weakening mechanism associated with runaway lithospheric slabs and mantle plumes, it becomes more plausible.
 Calculations show that the weakening, which starts in the vicinity of a slab or plume that is entering the runaway regime, quickly spreads to encompass the entire mantle.
 The reduction in rock strength throughout the mantle then approaches a factor of a billion.
 This reduction in rock strength also affects the lithosphere.
 It implies a rapid response of the continental lithosphere to surface loading during the Flood while the mantle is in its weakened state.